GoogleCloudPlatform/gke-networking-recipes/ingress/multi-cluster/mci-frontend-config/README.md

     type: HTTP
 ```

 Last is the FrontEndConfig object which customizes the SSL policy and tells the LoadBalancer to perform the HTTP to HTTPS redirect.
 The redirectToHttps instructs the LoadBalancer to reply with `FOUND` or Response Code `302` to [redirect](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#https_redirect) the client to the HTTPS URL.
-There is also a reference to an ssl policy `ssl-policy` which will is created via `gcloud`.
+There is also a reference to an ssl policy `ssl-policy` which will created via `gcloud`.

 ```yaml
 apiVersion: networking.gke.io/v1beta1